eberharf/cfl/README.md

 **NOTE:** Instructions on how to use .dvc will be added soon.
 In the meantime, ask Iman if you have any questions.

 ### `testing`
-This folder contains the automated test suite for checking the expected functionality of the code and preventing regression (loss of functionality). s
+This folder contains the automated test suite for checking the expected functionality of the code and preventing regression (loss of functionality).

 **NOTE:** many tests not created yet

-## Running CFL

-Go to the `examples` for Jupyter Notebooks that demonstrate how to use the CFL code.
-Check out the Quick Start Guide first if you're just getting started.